deadlyvipers/dojo_rules/introduction.md

 Githubbing like the best of them

-Git path is best path
+Javascript path is best path